-2023 Measurable objectives Progress Aim to have not less than 30% of the directors of each gender Female Board representation in 2023 was 20% (2022: 20%).
-Dedicated mentoring program for the female employees Carnarvon provided ongoing training, mentoring and professional support in the development of all employees' careers.
-Maintain flexible work practices Carnarvon continued to maintain its flexible work practices which includes a parental leave policy and provides employees the ability to maintain flexible hours and to work from home, where required.
+2024 Measurable objectives Progress Aim to have not less than There was no female Board representation at 30 30% of the directors of each June 2024 (2023:20%).
+However, the Board is gender currently progressing its succession plan and expect to appoint a new director in due course.
+Dedicated mentoring program The Company provided ongoing training, for the female employees mentoring and professional support in the development of all employees' careers.
+Maintain flexible work The Company continued to maintain its flexible practices work practices which includes a parental leave policy and provides employees the ability to maintain flexible hours and to work from home where required.

-The following table shows the number of men and women across the organisation as at 30 June 2023.
+The following table shows the number of men and women across the organisation as at 30 June 2024.

 Total No. of Men % Men No. of Women % Women

-Board 1 5 4 80% 1 20%
+Board 4 4 100% 0 0%

-Management 2 2 2 100% 0 0%
+Management 2 2 100% 0 0%

-Employees 3 9 6 66.66% 3 33.33%
+Employees 5 3 60% 2 40%